 Based in London, Elizabeth advises clients in relation to fraud, corruption and money laundering and also regularly advises clients in different industries on issues relating to various international sanctions regimes.
 She acts on complex national and international investigations and compliance matters, and has a particular specialism in relation to UK and EU sanctions, particularly those affecting Russia, Iran, Syria and Libya.

 Elizabeth is part of our top-ranked and award-winning global financial crime and investigations team.
 She advises a wide range of clients on internal and external investigations, including investigations conducted by, or at the instigation of, the Serious Fraud Office and Her Majesty's Revenue & Customs.
+In 2018, she was named as one of only 11 associates in Global Investigations Review's "Women in Investigations" Survey, which profiled 100 female investigations specialists.

 Elizabeth also advises companies on their internal sanctions compliance procedures and advises on contractual protections in relation to sanctions compliance and risk in the context of corporate and finance transactions.
 She has significant experience working with clients on their anti-corruption procedures, particularly in relation to the Bribery Act 2010.